saifrhman/portfolio/Service Desk Ticket Classification with Deep Learning/README.md

 The project is organized as follows:

-*Data Loading*: Load and prepare the training and testing datasets.
+* Data Loading: Load and prepare the training and testing datasets.
-*Model Definition*: Define a CNN classifier with the necessary layers.
+* Model Definition: Define a CNN classifier with the necessary layers.
-*Training*: Train the classifier on the training data.
+* Training: Train the classifier on the training data.
-*Evaluation*: Evaluate the classifier on the test data and calculate performance metrics.
+* Evaluation: Evaluate the classifier on the test data and calculate performance metrics.

 # Model Architecture
 The CNN classifier is defined with the following layers: